cthierst/death_registry_analysis/README.md

 # Analysis of Toronto Death Registry Data

-This repository contains the code and data for "Death Registrations May Indicate a Discreptency in Reported Data During the COVID-19 Pandemic: An Analysis of Death Registrations in Toronto from 2016-2020."
+This repository contains the code and data for "Death License Registrations May Indicate a Discrepancy in Reported Data During the COVID-19 Pandemic: An Analysis of Death Registrations in Toronto from 2016-2020."

 The data used in this paper can be found on the OpenDataToronto portal.
 This data is active and continues to be updated monthly.